nancy-lee89/backend-event-planner-in-spanish/setup.md

 $ pip install -r requirements.txt
 ```

-### Setting the Databases (once connected the computer should have “postgres=#” next to the input.
+### Setting the Databases

 1. Download postgres
-2. Open postgres in your terminal
+2. Open postgres in your terminal (once connected to postgres the computer should have “postgres=#” next to the input)

 ```bash
 $ psql -U postgres